South of Scotland District (rugby union): Early years

 The South prop Jock Allan was the first married man to play for Scotland in 1934.

 Rugby union in the Borders Regions

-Borders Rugby has many long and proud traditions.
+Borders Rugby has many traditions.
 The Border League was the first rugby union league to be set up anywhere in the world, and the South team used to regularly compete against touring sides from the Southern Hemisphere.

 Many Borders clubs have helped train and nurture many of Scotland's current internationals.

 Touring sides

 As many of the Border sides, most notably Melrose, Gala, Hawick, Selkirk and Jed Forest, produced many international players and even Lions, the South proved worthy competition for the touring sides from the Southern Hemisphere.
 The South twice drew with South African touring sides (1931–32 and 1969–70) and twice beat Australian touring teams (1966–67 and 1984–85).